KyleApsey/kyleapsey_site/README.md

 # Kyle Apsey – Vue 3 (Options API) App

-This is a Vue.js application using Vite, Vue 3 (Options API), Vue Router 4 (hash mode), and Swiper (ESM).
+This is a Vue.js application using Vite, Vue 3 (Options API), Vue Router 4 (HTML5 history), and Swiper (ESM).
 It reproduces the prototype you saw earlier but without any CDN scripts.

 ## Tech
 - Vue 3 (Options API)
-- Vue Router 4 (hash history)
+- Vue Router 4 (HTML5 history)
 - Swiper 10 (carousel)
 - Vite (dev server + build)
 - Sass (SCSS) for styles